Fibrin Strand

 An example of AFM images of another biomacromolecule is given below.

-Two AFM images of plasma protein fibrinogen and its assemblies known as fibrin are presented in Fig. 2a-b.
-These images demonstrate that Hi'Res-C AFM probes provide higher resolution in images of the fibrin, making fine features of the aggregate visible.
+Two AFM images of plasma protein fibrinogen and its assemblies known as fibrin are presented in Figures 2a-b.
+These images demonstrate that Hi'Res-C probes provide higher resolution in images of the fibrin, making fine features of the aggregate visible.

 Fig. 3.
-Tapping mode topography image of single molecules of fibrinogen on mica (Agilent 5500 AFM, General Purpose AFM probe).
-Scan size 350 x 350 nm.
-Scan height 1.5 nm.
+Tapping mode topography image of single molecules of fibrinogen on mica (Agilent 5500 AFM, standard R<10nm AFM probe).
+Scan size 350x350nm.
+Scan height 1.5nm.
 Image courtesy of S. Magonov, Agilent Technologies.

 Ambient conditions